olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

     :reqid: REQ-0001
     :parents: REQ-0004, CSV-002

-    This is a minimal requirement, with no option and an ID auto generated
+    This is a minimal requirement, with no option

 Req ``REQ-0004`` is referenced there: :req:ref:`REQ-0004`